syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/clipboard.md

 >Note: For Mac users, use **Cmd** instead of **Ctrl** for copy, cut, and paste operations.

-## Cut, Copy, and Paste using Context Menu
+## Cut, copy, and paste using context menu

 You can programmatically manage appointments by using the public methods **cut**, **copy**, and **paste**.
 These methods allow you to perform the same actions as the context menu or external buttons.